LearningProcesss/LearningDDD/DDD_Take1/Domain/README.md

 }

 /*
-Entity FlighBooking is contextually valid when it's behaviour Reschedule is invoked.
+Entity FlighBooking is "always contextually valid" when it's behaviour Reschedule is invoked.
 It ensure through business policy that a fligh cant be changed if confirmed.
 */
 public class FlighBooking